FartyPants/DynaChat/README.md

 {WIP}

-This is another experiment at doing chat where each turn is saved as a history (that you can re-arrange, change, or remove) It comes from tweaking the BlockWrite - but more oriented as a chat.
+This is another experiment at doing chat where each turn is saved as a history (that you can re-arrange, change, or remove)

+It comes from tweaking the BlockWrite - but more oriented as a chat interface.

 ![image](https://github.com/FartyPants/HistoryChat/assets/23346289/34568c1c-7136-4044-9151-e1785c0d41b6)